prkumar/ARK-Assembler/README.md

 `ark` is an assembler for [ARK](https://github.com/prkumar/ARK-Processor), an instruction set architecture [we](#authors) developed at UCSD for CSE 141L and designed with the purpose of executing three specific problems (the `problems` directory contains the ARK instruction files for each problem).

+**Note:** Currently, the assembler only generates machine code based on the ISA definition.
+We plan to implement a *true* assembler for ARK in the near future -- probably sometime after the quarter ends, as that would fall outside the scope of the course.

+**Note:** Moreover,I believe that we may be able to draw out a more general Python package for creating assemblers and/or defining ISAs from this :metal:.

 ## Usage

 To run the assembler, type: